-General Statement: The department of Business Information Systems, in support of the mission of the University and the College, is geared towards preparing students to have the skills, the competencies and the knowledge to use computer information systems and pursue professional careers in business and information technology.
+General Statement: The Department of Business Information Systems, in support of the mission of the University and the College, prepares students to have the skills, the competencies and the knowledge to manage the integration of technology with business processes, and provides a range of career opportunities in information technology and business management roles in today's modern business world.
+The department offers three concentration areas, including: Business Analytics, Information Systems - Industry, and E-Business Technology.